gangulysrikant/Srikant_Ganguly/README.md

 👯‍♀️ Masters in Data Science

-🤔 Data Analyst intern at Credit Agricole Consumer Finance.
+🤔 Data Analyst with more than 2 years of professional experience.

 💬 More details to follow...